How is Zeffy free?

 54. Letter-writing campaign

-Hosting a letter-writing campaign is a great way to mobilize your community and encourage them to advocate for your cause and raise awareness.
+Hosting a letter-writing campaign is a great way to mobilise your community and encourage them to advocate for your cause and raise awareness.

 55. Historical walking tour

-A historical walking tour is a great way to get people involved in your community's history and interested in your nonprofit organization's cause.
+A historical walking tour is a great way to get people involved in your community's history and interested in your charitable organisation's cause.
 All it takes is a little research and a few willing volunteers.

 Low-cost fundraising ideas